Table of Contents

 - If you can’t concentrate on breathing, try counting the seconds of inhales and exhales, this should distract you enough from other thoughts.

 - If you still have other thoughts, try to push them into the background and return to the focus on breathing.

 This way you can keep yourself focused on the present moment during all activities.
 Whatever you do, always try to focus on just one particular thing – for example, running, eating or washing dishes.
 Perceive this activity with all your senses.
 This way, you will learn to work with your thoughts, manage and reduce stress.

 7. Engage in activities that make you happy

 Everyone who has stopped doing their favorite activities because “they’re busy and don’t have time” should think about this point.
 Even if you have a busy schedule and can’t keep up, you should be able to plan a few hours each week when you’ll engage in activities that entertain and fulfill you.
 It doesn’t matter if you enjoy reading, drawing, playing sports, watching movies, or even cleaning.
 Doing things that you enjoy can easily reduce stress, making you much more productive in the end.

 However, the above activities are not the only ways you can do to reduce your stress levels.
-For example, sauna, cold shower, sleep, spending less time on monitoring negative news or various breathing exercises can also help.
+For example, sauna, cold baths, sleep, lower monitoring of negative news or various breathing exercises can also help.
 It’s up to you which activities you want to focus on.